AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 <InlineAlert slots="text"/>

-Here is the list of [supported aggregation functions](https://docs.jsonata.org/aggregation-functions) |br| An aggregate numerical calculation can only be applied to a list of numbers.
+Here is the list of [supported aggregation functions](https://docs.jsonata.org/aggregation-functions) <br/> An aggregate numerical calculation can only be applied to a list of numbers.